 Add the chunks to the food processor along with the 1/3 c. water and pulse until the horseradish is well-ground and pulpy.

 Empty the horseradish into medium bowl and add white wine vinegar and salt.
 Mix with a spoon to combine.
-If you want it extra hot, add the vinegar immediately.
-If you prefer it to be milder, wait 5 minutes and then add vinegar.
-Mix it well and allow it to marinade.
+The longer that you wait to add the vinegar, the hotter the horseradish will get.
+If you prefer it to be milder, immediately add vinegar.
+Mix it well and allow it to marinate.

 Refrigerate in an air-tight jar.
 It stays fresh for up to 6 weeks.
 Warning: it gets increasingly hotter as time passes.

 - Trans fat: 0g